Sedatyf/ARP-Spoofer/README.md

 As it's said in the previous definition, this attack is totally malicious but only on a local area.
 Do not attend this kind of attack without clear authorization.
 If you're getting caught using this on your job's network or a private network, you can have serious trouble.

 **With that said, I cannot be made responsible if you have any problems after using this tool.** So use it with cautions or (this is better) with authorization from the owner's scanned device.

+## Usage
+You need to have **Scapy** installed on your computer You need to be root or at least you need to have right to perform sudo command